ckyriakos/Java-Servlets/README.md

 - 1: The creation of a basic portfolio.
 - 2: The creation of a form for shop products.

+  A simple form to add a product in a database.
+  DB created with postgresql.

-- 3: Enhancement of the 2nd exercise.
+- 3: Enhancement of the 2nd exercise using using JPA.

 # Note: